drbenmorgan/FalaiseArt/README_examples.md

 come from.
 As we don't have input files or other event source yet, we use Art's builtin `EmptyEvent` module to create, well, empty events.
-In the `source` table, we just specify the module to be the source, and any further parameters which for now we leave unset (`EmptyEvent` provides sensible defaults us):
+In the `source` table, we just specify the module to be the source, and any further parameters which for now we leave unset (`EmptyEvent` provides sensible defaults for us):

 ```
 source : {